solana-foundation/developer-content/content/courses/native-onchain-development/program-derived-addresses.md

 Finally, let’s add the logic to initialize the counter account within the `add_movie_review` function.
 This means:

-1. Calculating the rent exemption amount for the counter account
+1. Base rent exemption on actual account size and ensure accounts are rent-exempt.
 2. Deriving the counter PDA using the review address and the string "comment" as seeds
 3. Invoking the system program to create the account